 The Islay Natural History Trust Information Centre is located in the centre of Port Charlotte and occupies the ground floor of a former distillery warehouse.
 The warehouse belonged to the Lochindaal Distillery, which closed down in the 1920s.
 The Centre contains a large exhibition dealing with all aspects of Islay's wildlife, including geology.
 There is a reference library of natural history books and files of records of Islay's rich flora and fauna, all available for consultation, also a field study laboratory and a lecture room.
 The Information Centre opening hours are: June, July, August - 10.00 am to 4.00 pm, Monday to Saturday, closed on Sunday.
 April, May, September, October - 10 am to 4.00 pm, Monday to Friday, closed Saturday and Sunday.

 Opposite the Museum of Islay Life is Yan's Kitchen, an excellent restaurant to stop for coffee and scones or a meal and to take in the lovely views over Loch Indaal.
+Behind the restaurant is the Port Charlotte Beach.
 Following the Main Street with it's lovely white painted houses the visitor will find the Port Charlotte Hotel and bar where a fine meal can be combined with a dram from the hotel bar, there's live music on Wednesday and Sunday nights.
 To the left, a road takes the visitor to Port Charlotte's beach with its picturesque houses and stunning views over Loch Indaal and the hills from the neighbouring island of Jura.

 In the centre of Port Charlotte, where's a shop annex Post Office, is a road which leads west to Kilchiaran and ultimately ends in Portnahaven.
 In a glen on the right from the road is Port Charlotte's 'Tooth Stone'.
 Local stories have it that hammering a nail into the Tooth Stone will stop tootache.
 Or it might be better to visit the dentist!
 Just outside the village centre on the main road to Portnahaven is the new Port Mor Centre, a beautiful community centre with lots of facilities as well as a campsite, a restaurant and a fantastic children's playground.
 The new centre opened in 2007.